-Make sure this is an open question, this means people can’t just answer with a simple yes or no, but have to give a more in depth answer.
+Make sure that you use open questions, which means people can’t just answer with a simple yes or no but have to give a more in-depth answer.
 So don’t ask “Do you think the government should do X or Y?” but ask “The government is considering options X and Y, we think both need work.
 What adjustments would you like to see to X and Y to get the best result for all stakeholders?”

 - Be controversial

-This is a thin line to walk, but blanket statements that everyone agrees with won’t garner a response as much as more controversial statements.
-To avoid offending your members be sure to distance yourself from the statement, for example “It may be controversial but a lot of people really believe A, what do you think?”
+This is a thin line to walk on but blanket statements that everyone agrees with won’t garner as much as a response compared to controversial statements.
+To avoid offending your members, make sure to distance yourself from the statement, for example, “It may be controversial but a lot of people really believe A, what do you think?”

 - Mix it up

-Be sure to create a diverse mix of content types, from links to external articles, to visuals with a short statement, blogposts on your own website and full articles posted within the community itself.
-This keeps the community looking fresh and gives you ample room to test what types of content work best for you
+Be sure to post a diverse mix of content types, such as links to external articles, visuals with a short statement, blog posts on your own website, and full articles posted within the community itself.
+This keeps the community looking fresh and gives you ample room to test what types of content work best for you.

-Open Social allows for you to mention people with an @ and their username in the comments, this will give them a notification.
-If you know there are people within your community with interesting views or advanced knowledge of the topic at hand be sure to tag them and ask them a question to get the conversation going.
-This will also show your community members you really know them and appreciate their knowledge and ideas and help you build relationships
+Open Social allows for you to mention people with an @ and their username in the comments, which will give them a notification.
+If you know there are people within your community with interesting views or advanced knowledge of the topic be sure to tag them and ask them a question to get the conversation going.
+This will also show your community members you really know them and appreciate their knowledge and will help you build relationships.

-Be sure to show your appreciation for anyone engaging in your content, whether this is with a like or a mention, if people comment let them know you saw it and appreciate their insights.
-If you don’t have anything to add to their comment or post you can simply like it, when you do comment be sure to give involved feedback, so don’t say “Great insight, thanks!” but say “Wow, I never thought of it that way.
-Do you think X, Y and Z will improve if we start approaching it this way?” for example.
+Be sure to show your appreciation for anyone engaging in your content with a like or a mention.
+If people comment, then let them know you saw it and appreciate their insights.
+If you don’t have anything to add to their comment or post you can simply like it and when you do comment be sure to give involved feedback.
+So don’t say “Great insight, thanks!” but say “Wow, I never thought of it that way.
+Do you think X, Y, and Z will improve if we start approaching it this way?”.

 - Use analytics

-In the early stages of your community things may be a little quiet, which means some of your users may not be checking the activity on a regular basis.
+In the early stages of your community, things may be a little quiet.
+This means that some of your users may not be checking the activity on a regular basis.
 An easy way to ensure people engage in any discussions on your platform is to send a (bi)weekly email with short summaries of open topics and what the response has been so far.
 This way you can lure your user’s back into the community to give their input.

 Did we miss any tips and tricks?
-How do you boost engagement for your community?
+How do you boost engagement in your community?
 We’d love to read your insights in the comments.